JohnnyElectronic/EMF_Meters/10_LED_EMF_Meter_Replica/r2/README.md

 * 9 Pre-Programmed EMF sequences

 This meter was only shown in one episode of the series but was a very standout meter.
 This is a prop only version with no EMF detection abilities.
-This is truly a one-of-a-kind meter.
+This is truly a unique meter.
 The meter has a test button similar to the other EMF meter for creating custom EMF events and also has 9 pre-programmed event sequences.
-The pre-programmed sequences can be selected with using a rotary switch and then a quick press of the Program/Test button to start the sequence.
+The pre-programmed sequences can be selected using a rotary switch and then a quick press of the Program/Test button to start the sequence.
 Using the 0 position each button press will rotate to the next programmed sequence.
 These pre-programmed sequences can be added to or changed by reprogramming the ATtiny code.

 An ATTiny1604 is used to control the DFPlayer sound board and the VU/LED meter deflection.